bright/new-www/content/jobs/junior-product-designer.md

 ## preferred qualifications and skills

-* at least 6 months of experience in UX/UI area
+* at least 1 year of experience in UX/UI area
-* knowledge of design principles
+* knowledge of fundamental design principles (e.g. usability, information architecture, research, etc.)
+* familiarity with current trends in designs
 * strong desire to learn and broaden your knowledge in different industries
 * excellent attention to details
 * openness to receiving feedback and improving
 * can-do attitude and creative mind
 * good command of at least of design tools such as Adobe XD, Sketch, Figma or other
 * very good communication skills both in English and Polish

-## nice to have

-* familiarity with current trends in designs
-* experience with the software development lifecycle
-* experience with HTML, CSS

 ## **what you will find at Bright Inventions**  🧡